RDFLib/rdflib/docs/rdf_terms.rst

 BNodes
 ======

-    In RDF, a blank node (also called bnode) is a node in an RDF graph representing a resource for which a URI or literal is not given.
+    In RDF, a blank node (also called BNode) is a node in an RDF graph representing a resource for which a URI or literal is not given.
 The resource represented by a blank node is also called an anonymous resource.
 By RDF standard a blank node can only be used as subject or object in an RDF triple, although in some syntaxes like Notation 3 [1] it is acceptable to use a blank node as a predicate.
-If a blank node has a node ID (not all blank nodes are labeled in all RDF serializations), it is limited in scope to a serialization of a particular RDF graph, i.e. the node p1 in the subsequent example does not represent the same node as a node named p1 in any other graph  --`wikipedia`__
+If a blank node has a node ID (not all blank nodes are labelled in all RDF serializations), it is limited in scope to a serialization of a particular RDF graph, i.e. the node p1 in the subsequent example does not represent the same node as a node named p1 in any other graph  --`wikipedia`__

 .. __: http://en.wikipedia.org/wiki/Blank_node